Wondermongering/AIDirector/docs/api.md

 ## ConversationLogger
 Writes conversation transcripts to plain text and JSON log files for later analysis.

+## MetricsCollector
+Aggregates response times, token usage and error counts and can export a summary to JSON.

 These classes are defined in `main.py` and are intended to be composed by `AIOrchestrator` when running a chat session.